 Despite what many critics say, who categorically dismiss the idea that intakes of vitamin C above the recommended 75-90 mg day, can offer any additional benefits, there is research out there for anyone who’s willing to do the work to find it.

-Vitamin C has also been shown to improve endothethial function, the ability of blood vessels to expand and relax improving blood flow, by increasing the gas that is responsible for this, nitric oxide; more nitric oxide = better blood pressure.
+Vitamin C has also been shown to improve endothelial function, the ability of blood vessels to expand and relax improving blood flow, by increasing the gas that is responsible for this, nitric oxide; more nitric oxide = better blood pressure.

 More and more research is finding that high dose vitamin C can improve outcomes, as well as, reduce the toxic effects of chemotherapy as with this study.

-Supplemental vitamin C shown offers clinically meaningful benefits on blood glucose, lipids and serum insulin levels in those with diabetes at a dose of 1000 mg/day; 500 mg/day did not show any benefit.
+Supplemental vitamin C has been shown to offer clinically meaningful benefits on blood glucose, lipids and serum insulin levels in those with diabetes at a dose of 1000 mg/day whereas 500 mg/day did not show any benefit.

 Read about the superior absorption & bioavailability of Lypo-Spheric [liposomal] vitamin C in my post Take Your Vitamin C Supplement To The Next Level